rillonline/rillonline.github.io/_pages/star-runner-novelette/index.markdown

 "Yeah, Kirk," a spacer at a nearby table said, "but here on the Northern frontier things are getting very ugly.
 The Ursula is overdue. that makes the fifth ship this year and that's just here on this space station.
 We're hardly the crossroads of the Arm.
 I've heard it's like this all over."

+Everyone stopped talking, turning their attention to the only Pantheran they had ever seen in the flesh.
+No one knew why, but Captain Star Runner was the only Pantheran they had ever seen with a rich fuschia-colored fur.
+And unlike other Pantherans, it had a star of white fur on its forehead.

+The spacers would have been surprised to learn the whit fur shamed the beautiful star runner.
+Ungendered Pantherans were supposed to be a solid color.
+But like its color, the star marking and its white socks were unique to the handful of fuschia-colored Pantherans ever born.

 "Maybe she got caught when the Border closed," another Spacer said.

 "Nah," the first said.
 "She was stopping at Ellison's World.
 That's beyond the border.
 She operates outside of Coalition space, well, usually.
 Garrison has no love for the Coalition."

 Mutters of assent circled the bar.
 Captain Garrison's dissatisfaction with the Coalition was well-known on Dirty World Station.
 Ellison's World  was part of his regular route.
 The fact that Garrison and Ursula were overdue was unsettling.
 If anyone could withstand, outrun or outwit the pirates or rebels or whatever and whoever they were, it was Captain Garrison.
 Nevertheless, Ursula was overdue..

+The spacers continued to mutter among themselves while the vidcaster continued to analize and speculate about the General Secretary's words.

+Nevertheless the spacers' attention were drawn to the lounge's entrance.
+Captain Star Runner filled the doorway, its eyes scanning the room, its ears twitching as it took in their words and that of the vidcaster, its nose quivering, its whiskers stiffening on either side of its mouth.
 I held my drink between my paws.
 I had stopped lapping the liquid  some time before.
 I grew more anxious as the spacers around me continued to talk about the Secretary General's announcement.
 My ride performed its final checks before launch.
 I shipped out in less than a Terry  hour.
 I would be  running right into the region of space where most disappearances occurred.
 Added to this, Secretary General Kahlua an I had a lot in common--at least, the Terries and their kind would think so.

 Hello, I am Captain Star Runner, the Pantheran.
 This is my first adventure.

 Both Kahlua and I were engineered at the Institute of Androgyns, Kahlua for the diplomatic corps.
 Me.
 I am a star runner, designed to be what Terries call an astrogator. .
 To the Terry way of thinking, we are freaks.
 They look upon us with suspicion and usually give us a wide birth.

 So you may think it is strange that I would be drinking a Terry drink in a Terry bar on a Terry space station outside the borders of the Coalition.
 No one spoke to me.
 No one looked in my direction as they grumbled against Coalition policies in general and the just-announced interdiction in particular.

 I looked at my drink again.
 What would a terry spacer do?
 Could I just shove the container and its contents into the recycler?
 Would Kirk Langley find my behavior unacceptable? previously He had explained to me that I needed to order something to sit in his bar.
 I sat in his bar to learn about the spacer trade.
 I was a neophyte then.
 My Featherote mentor insisted I mingle with the other spacers.
 "Listen to their chatter," he said.
 "You will learn many useful things: what is being traded on distant worlds, what kinds of repair parts are best for your star drive, who deals fairly and who cheats.
 Who has the best food to eat on a given station and who has the cheapest docking fees."
 I quickly learned spacers talked about these items, often contradicting one another, politics and a great deal of chatter that made little or no sense to me.

 The Terry spacers continued to talk among themselves.
 Apparently, they had forgotten I was in the bar or they did not care.
 I felt very much alone, a feeling which troubled me more and more the more time I spent among terries.